hpj1992/harshit_site/content/posts/clean-coder.md

 ### Teams And Projects
 Teams are harder to build than projects.
 Therefore, it is better to form persistent teams that move together from one project to the next and can take on more than one project at a time. the goal in forming a team is to give that team enough time to gel, and the keep it together as an engine for getting many projects done.

-Professional development organization allocate projects to existing gelled teams, the do not form teams around projects.
+Professional development organization allocate projects to existing gelled teams, they do not form teams around projects.
 A gelled team can accept many projects simultaneously and will distribute the work according to their own opinions, skills and abilities.

 ### Craftsmanship

 School can teach the theory of computer programming, but school does not and can not teach the discipline, practice, and skill of being craftsman.
 A craftsman is someone who works quickly, but without rushing, who provides reasonable estimates and meets commitments.
 A craftsman knows when to say no, but tries hard to say yes.
 A craftsman is a professional.

 Craftsmanship is the mindset held by craftsman.
 It is handed from one person to another.
 It is taught by elders to the young.
 It is exchanged between peers.
 Observed and learned.
 You can not convince people to be craftsman.
 You act as a role model.
-You become a craftsman first, and let your craftsmanship show.
+You become a craftsman first and let your craftsmanship show.

-Reinforcing my learning, was refreshing to document the book insights here.

 Thank you.